35th Anniversary ~ 2021 Team Dart

 - Be sanctioned by the NDA for the 2020-2021 membership year and play in leagues ran by an NDA Charter Holder in good standing and in compliance with all league– sanctioning guidelines.
 (Only league systems that have every player sanctioned are considered sanctioned leagues.)
 Compete during regular league play on qualified machines owned and operated by an NDA charter.

-- Have played a minimum of 96 league games between April 1, 2020-May 7, 2021.
+- UPDATE DUE TO COVID; Have played a minimum of 96 league games between April 1, 2019- April 30, 2021.
 Qualifying games must be obtained in no less than eight (8) separate weeks of league play.
 [League games can consist of ‘01 and/or Cricket with a minimum of 24 games in the format the player is entering (‘01 or Cricket)]

 - Be entered in the tournament by the NDA Charter Holder on whose machine(s) they have completed the minimum game requirements for tournament entry.